igorkunovski/HW-Java/README.md

 **Solution:** Merge sort is one of the fastest and efficient sorting type with O(nlog n).
 The idea is to divide with recursion array by half until the simplest part is left - one number array, which is sorted.
 Next step is to built back smaller sorted arrays into full sorted array.

+**Ex2 (mandatory)** Given an arbitrary list of integers, remove even numbers from it.
+**Solution:** as the rule for list is not strict I used randomly generated ArrayList of 20 Integers and build it in a separate method.
+Using for-each loop for checking the non-odd numbers and add them to resulting arrayList.
+Iterator is not help full it this task, because we need to check and remove (or add to a new list) - 2 using of .next().